-Figure 7: Comparison of e-embedded events with a statistically independent sample of simulated $Z \to \text{ee}$ events.
-Shown are distributions of the energy-weighted standard deviations of a 5 × 5 crystal array in (upper left) η , $\sigma{i\eta i\eta}$, and (upper right) φ , $\sigma{i\phi i\phi}$, as described in the text, (lower left) the number N{GSF} of detector hits, used for the Gaussian Sum Filter algorithm [27] as described in Section 3, and (lower right) the multivariate discriminator for the identification of electrons (electron-ID BDT).
-The black arrow, shown in addition to the electron-ID BDT distribution, indicates the working point with 80% efficiency in the displayed electron η region.
-For better visibility, the statistical uncertainties of both samples, red-shaded band for simulated $Z \to \text{ee}$ events, and blue vertical bars for e-embedded events, are multiplied by 10 for the figures.
+Figure 7.
+Comparison of e-embedded events with a statistically independent sample of simulated $Z \rightarrow ee$ events.
+Shown are distributions of the energy-weighted standard deviations of a 5 × 5 crystal array in (upper left) $\eta$ , $\sigma{i\eta i\eta}$ , and (upper right) $\phi$ , $\sigma{i\phi i\phi}$ , as described in the text, (lower left) the number $N{GSF}$ of detector hits, used for the Gaussian Sum Filter algorithm [27] as described in section 3, and (lower right) the multivariate discriminator for the identification of electrons (electron-ID BDT).
+The black arrow, shown in addition to the electron-ID BDT distribution, indicates the working point with 80% efficiency in the displayed electron $\eta$ region.
+For better visibility, the statistical uncertainties of both samples, red-shaded band for simulated $Z \rightarrow ee$ events, and blue vertical bars for e-embedded events, are multiplied by 10 for the figures.

-and photons, the progression from the simulation is well reproduced, apart from small regions close to the muon, which show a small excess in $\langle \Delta p_T \rangle$ for charged hadrons from the PV and photons, and a small deficit in $\langle \Delta p_T \rangle$ for charged hadrons from PU vertices.
-A larger difference is observed for neutral hadrons, which is due to an incomplete removal of energy deposits of the muon in the HCAL, as discussed in Section 5.2.
+The figures indicate that in most cases no other particles are reconstructed in the spatial vicinity of the muon.
+For a uniform $p_T$ flux distribution, $\langle \Delta p_T \rangle$ is expected to increase linearly, because of the increasing area of the ring segments.
+This trend is roughly observed for all reconstructed particle types with a slope of 32 (550) MeV per unit of R for $\langle \Delta p_T \rangle$ from charged hadrons originating from the PV (PU vertices), 110 MeV for photons, and 66 MeV for neutral hadrons.
+The larger slope for charged hadrons from PU vertices, photons, and neutral hadrons is related to the simulated PU profile and may vary in data.
+The displayed distributions are shown for the simulated PU profile between 40 and 70 additional inelastic pp collisions.
+For charged hadrons and photons, the progression from the simulation is well reproduced, apart from small regions close to the muon, which show a small excess in $\langle \Delta p_T \rangle$ for charged hadrons from the PV and photons, and a small deficit in $\langle \Delta p_T \rangle$ for charged hadrons from PU vertices.
+A larger difference is observed for neutral hadrons, which is due to an incomplete removal of energy deposits of the muon in the HCAL, as discussed in section 5.2.
 When integrated over R, and all reconstructed particle types, the additional hadronic energy in the predefined isolation cone adds up to less than 200 MeV.